NSGeophysics/GPRPy/README.md

 button and then "Download ZIP".
 Save the file somewhere on your computer and extract the zip folder (typically by double-clicking on it).

-2) Install anaconda python (the python 3.6 version) from https://www.anaconda.com/download/
+2) Install Python 3.7 for example from https://conda.io/miniconda.html

-3) Once the installation finished, open Anaconda Prompt (on Windows: click on Start, then enter "Anaconda Prompt", without the quotation marks into the "Search programs and files" field).
+3) Once the installation finished, open a command prompt that can run Python (on Windows: click on Start, then enter "Anaconda Prompt", without the quotation marks into the "Search programs and files" field).

-4) In the Anaconda Prompt, type the following and press enter afterward:
-`pip install numpy scipy matplotlib tqdm Pmw pyevtk` This will install the dependencies, if they are not already installed

-5) In the Anaconda Prompt, change into the directory where you downloaded the GPRPy files.
+4) In the command prompy, change to the directory  where you downloaded the GPRPy files.
 This is usually through a command like for example
 `cd Desktop\GPRPy`
-if you downloaded GPRPy directly onto your desktop

-6) To install migration, type and press Enter afterward:
+if you downloaded GPRPy directly onto your desktop.
+Then type the following and press enter
+afterward:
 `python installMigration.py`

-7) In Anaconda Prompt, type and press Enter afterward:
+Then type the following and press enter
-`python gprpyGUI.py`
-This will open the graphical user interface for profile data.
+afterward:
+`pip install .`
+(don't forget the period at the end).

+7) To run the profile graphical user interface, you can either run the included shell script by, in the command prompt in the GPRPy folder, typing and pressing enter `profile.sh` or in any folder, type and press enter afterward:
+`python -c "import gprpy.__main__" p`

-To upen the graphical user interface for common midpoint or wide angle reflection and refraction data, type and press Enter afterward:
+To run the CMP/WARR graphical user interface, you can either run the included shell script by, in the command prompt in the GPRPy folder, typing and pressing enter `cmpwarr.sh` or in any folder, type and press enter afterward:
-`python gprpyCWGUI.py'

-## General comments

-#### Requires:

-numpy, scipy, matplotlib, pickle, tkinter, struct, re, tqdm, Pmw, pyevtk

-#### To start the GUI, run in a Command Prompt:

-`python gprpyGUI.py`

-or

-`python3 gprpyGUI.py`

-or

-`gprpyGUI.py`

-#### To start the Common Midpoint or Wide Angle Refraction and Reflection GUI:

-`python gprpyCWGUI.py`

-or

-`python3 gprpyCWGUI.py`

-or

-`gprpyGUI.py`
+`python -c "import gprpy.__main__" c`

+If you have several versions of python installed, for example on a Mac or Linux system, replace in the previous commands
+`python` with `python3`
+and `pip` with `pip3`

+If you have any troubles getting the software running, please send me an email or open an issue on GitHub and I will help you getting it running.